gflohr/qgoda-site/en/data-privacy-policy.md

 This site has activated IP abbreviation for Google Analytics.
-Your IP address will be abbreviated by Google within Member States of the European Union or in other states that are signatories to to the Agreement on the European Economic Area.
+Your IP address will be abbreviated by Google within Member States of the European Union or in other states that are signatories to the Agreement on the European Economic Area.
 Only in exceptional cases will the full IP address be transferred to a Google server in the USA before it is abbreviated.